BS EN 14960David Hansen

 - The entrance (open side) of a bouncy castle should not higher than 630 mm from the ground and a cushion crash mat should be there in case of players falling off.

-- The inflatable itself can not have sharp parts, and all the joints must be sewed and knitting well which would not cause trips.
+- The inflatable itself can not have sharp parts, and all the joints must have good sews and knits, so that it would not cause trips.

 - Thorough anchorage system.
-When operating, make sure every time an inflatable is firmly fixated on ground by ground stakes.
+When operating, make sure every time an inflatable is firmly fixated on ground by ground stakes or sand bags.

 - The ideal position of blower, inlet and outlet is somewhere that attendants have less chances to touch them.
 For example, at the back, opposite to open side.